 Do the AKG N700NC headphones cancel noise well?

 Absolutely.
-These premium noise cancellers stand behind their exorbitant price tag with first-class noise cancelling.
+These premium noise cancellers boast first-class noise cancelling.
 Our testing shows that low-frequency noises are filtered out more effectively with the AKG N700NC than with the Sony WH-1000XM3 and Bose QuietComfort 35 II headphones, which is quite the feat.

 What do the N700NC sound like?